 Can an attendee rejoin?

-Yes.
-Attendees are notified about the disconnection, and they are allowed to reconnect.
+If the attendee joined from a course, they are notified about the disconnection and aren't allowed to reconnect.

 Can I remove other moderators?

 No. Moderators can't be removed.
 You can only remove participants, presenters, and captioners.